-Click on links below for more information on innovative research happening at University of Minnesota Amplatz Children's Hospital.
+Learn more about innovative research and clinical trials happening at University of Minnesota Masonic Children's Hospital.

 University of Minnesota Physicians at the University of Minnesota Medical School conduct innovative research and use knowledge to care for children, educate health care professionals and practice family-focused care.

 University of Minnesota Department of Pediatrics - Research